 Another valuable strategy is desensitization.
 This process entails gradually exposing your dog to anxiety-inducing stimuli at a low intensity, then slowly increasing exposure as they become more comfortable.

 For instance, if your dog is fearful of loud noises, start by playing recorded sounds at a low volume while offering treats or toys.
 Gradually increase the volume over time as your dog remains relaxed.
+The goal is to help your dog acclimate to these triggers without feeling threatened, thus promoting a more relaxed demeanor.

 The Basic Obedience Training Can Instantly Calm a Dog Down